A theoretical analysis on the resolution of parametric PDEs via Neural Networks designed with Strassen algorithm: Introduction

 \section{Introduction}

-Machine Learning models have not only spread but flourished in a bunch of applications in many fields.
-All of this supported by little but ever growing theoretical guarantees.
+Machine Learning models have flourished because of their applications in many fields.
+However, theoretical guaranties have not kept up with this speed.
 One of the open problems is related to the expressivity of Neural Networks: how many parameters are really needed to solve a given problem?
 The computational complexity of a Neural Network is completely determined by its number of parameters and activation function.
-Two examples among many, are the $L^p$ approximation of functions and numerically solving PDEs.
-In these particular cases it is pretty well understood that Neural Networks are a reasonable approach for such task (at least empirically for the last one), but results usually lack upper bounds on the number of parameters.
+Two relevant examples are the $L^p$ approximation of functions and numerically solving PDEs.
+In these particular cases, Neural Networks are a reasonable approach for such tasks (specially considering empirical results), but theoretical results usually lack upper bounds on the number of parameters.